How To Become an Insurance Underwriter

 Most insurance underwriters do not need to earn a graduate degree to begin a career in underwriting.
 Those who aspire to senior-level positions, however, may decide to return to school to earn a Master of Business Administration (MBA) after gaining at least a few years of work experience.

-Unlike many careers in finance, such as certified financial planning, the process of becoming an insurance underwriter is relatively straightforward and quick.
+Unlike many careers in finance, such as certified financial planning, the process of how to become an insurance underwriter is relatively straightforward and quick.
 If you’re in high school, you can work on improving your mathematics skills by taking advanced-level math courses and joining relevant activities, such as a mathletes club.
 You may also wish to take advantage of job shadowing and internship opportunities in the insurance field, which can help you decide whether this career is the right choice for you.

 • The principles of accounting, including objectives, theories and practices aligned with the Generally Accepted Accounting Principles (GAAP)